-CONCLUSION: According to PSNI reports, annual offences covering the relevant period are marginally higher (105,289 versus 105,040).
+CONCLUSION: ACCURATE.
+According to PSNI reports, annual offences covering the relevant period are marginally higher (105,289 versus 105,040).
 Meanwhile, crime in Northern Ireland has been rising every year since 2012/13.

 In the Alliance Party’s 2016 manifesto, it states that “under an Alliance Minister of Justice, crime rates are lower and community safety has been increased” (p 4).
 In a press statement, SDLP Justice spokesperson Alex Atwood has said that this claim by Alliance “doesn’t stand up to scrutiny”.
 He stated that based on PSNI crime statistics, “crime has risen every year since 2012/13.
 And worse than that, recorded crime is now at its highest level since 2010/11”

 Following David Ford’s appointment as Minister of Justice in April 2010, the subsequent annual PSNI report indicated that a total of 105,040 offences were recorded during 2010/11 period.
 This was a 3.8% drop from the previous 2009/10 period where 109,139 offences were recorded.
 This period was also the lowest level of crime recorded since the revised Home Office Counting Rules were introduced in April 1998.
 However, this report also states “it should be noted that these low crime levels experienced over the last couple of years coincide with the more extreme weather conditions across Northern Ireland at those times.”